nabeelaccount/ml-model/README.md

 16. When the workflow is successful, Step Functions sends an email with a link to the final SageMaker inference endpoint.

 For more information: https://aws.amazon.com/blogs/machine-learning/build-a-ci-cd-pipeline-for-deploying-custom-machine-learning-models-using-aws-services/

+## Consideration

+Scaling:
+- AWS Lambda, API Gateway and S3 all scale automatically as this is handled by AWS
+- Structured data can use RDS, DynamoDB, DataLake, Datawarehouse

+Security:
+- Least priveledge.
+All services requring only the necessary permissions.
+- Encrypt transit and static data.
+Secret static resources should be ideally held in AWS secret manager.
+- API Gateway:
+-  - authenticate users using OpenID, AWS cognito (app), or 0Auth.
+-  - set up throttling to prevent DDoS attacks.

+Reliability:
+- Use of serval availability zones (AZ) where possible
+- Cross-regional resource sharing (CROS) where possible i.e. API Gateway and S3 buckets.
+The service replicas data across different regions in case of DR.
+- Monitoring and logging: cloudwatch to monitor and log lambda functions, API gateway, and other AWS resources.
+Helps with checking health and performance of the services.
+- Distastor Recovery: Backup and Versioning.
+-  - Versioning can be enabled in S3.
+This is helpful to track changes, and reverse course in case of DR or rollback.
+-  - AWS Backup: Helps backup database servers, and other supported AWS services.

+Error handling:
+- AWS lambda will automatically retry 2 before failing.
+Transient error.
+Using SQS messaging queue, especially dead letter queues can help in troubleshooting and retrying failed requests at a later stage
+- API Gateway allows for custom response based on client or server error helping developers and users.
+- Caching is enabled by default to reducing load on lambda function and increasing the processses fault tolerance during high traffic.
+- Step functions can be used for better flow control.
+It also helps preventing bottlenecks caused if a service e.g. lambda fails.